Our new model is so different from our other bicycles we can’t wait to hear your reviews!

 The hub is that mechanism in the center of the wheels on your bike.
 Hub size matters!
 Why, you ask?
 It’s about the job they do.
 The front hub is designed to enable the wheel to spin, which is pretty straight forward, right?
 The rear hub is a bit more complicated, as its role is to allow the wheel to turn freely and to transfer the force of pedaling directly to that rear wheel.

-On A New Leaf XG and Time of your Life XG, the front hub is 100 mm, and the rear hub is 135 mm.
+On A New Leaf XG and Time of Your Life XG, the front hub is 100 mm, and the rear hub is 135 mm.
 On the Yonder, however, we’ve increased the width and therefore substantially increased wheel strength and steering responsiveness.
 The front hub is 135 mm and the rear is 170 mm.
-These size increases mean a greater response to your input.
+This size increases mean a greater response to your input.
 These are strong hubs, built to take a Zize rider all day long.

 One of the frequent requests we get for our bikes is for more space for your feet–the pedals often seem to be placed too closely together.
 In bike terminology, the stance width, where your feet rest on the pedals, is called the Q-Factor.
 The typical solution for widening the Q-Factor involves using pedal extenders, which, because of their tiny size, may not be the safest solution.
 (Most pedal extenders are pieces of steel that are screwed into the crank on one end and the pedal on the other, and are about ½ to 1″ long.)